-Every AzCH enrolled or State Only individual who lives in The Health Plan covered service area and is hospitalized at a Physical Health Inpatient Facility and is not in active care with a Behavioral Health Home, is eligible for an urgent engagement assessment.
+Every person who lives in The Health Plan covered service area and is hospitalized at a Physical Health Inpatient Facility and is not in active care with a Behavioral Health Home, is eligible for an urgent engagement assessment.
 Behavioral Health Homes are required to arrive at the facility and complete the urgent engagement assessment within 24 hours of the request.
 In the event the individual is sleeping or otherwise unable to participate in the urgent engagement process, the Behavioral Health Home shall reschedule the urgent engagement assessment within 24-hours and inform The Health Plan of the status.